 Offer shipping insurance for a select range of products

-Offering insurance for certain type of products may be a good idea to ensure that you are prepared in case one of your parcels are damaged or misplaced.
+Offering insurance for a certain type of products may be a good idea to ensure that you are prepared in case one of your parcels are damaged or misplaced.
 The insurance service may compensate for any damaged or lost shipment.
-Generally shipping insurance can be bought from courier service providers, postal services, or from specific shipping insurance companies.
+Generally, shipping insurance can be bought from courier service providers, postal services, or from specific shipping insurance companies.

 It is important to understand what kind of products are eligible for insurance beforehand.
 You need to carefully consider the value and price of the product and the possibilities of it being damaged while in transit.
 It is quite natural that your customers will also think similarly.
 And they probably willing to shell out a few extra dollars to purchase insurance for certain products.